lucatume/wp-browser/docs/tutorials/wamp-setup.md

 ## Installing wp-browser

 Open a terminal window and navigate to the plugin directory and initialize the Composer project.
-I'm using [Cmder](!g windows cmder) as terminal emulator on Windows, but you can use the default one.
+I'm using [Cmder][5595-0003] as terminal emulator on Windows, but you can use the default one.

 ```bash
 cd C:\wamp64\www\wp\wp-content\plugins\my-plugin